Virginia State Route 168: Chesapeake Expressway

-The Chesapeake Expressway is the name of the portion of SR 168 that is a toll road in Chesapeake, Virginia built chiefly to facilitate tourist traffic from the Hampton Roads cities en route to the Outer Banks of North Carolina.
-Built to freeway standards, this expressway travels from U.S. Route 17, Interstate 64, and Interstate 464 in northern Chesapeake to near the North Carolina border in the southern part of the city, and traverses the eastern edge of the Great Dismal Swamp, meeting North Carolina Highway 168 at the state line.
+The Chesapeake Expressway is the name of the portion of SR 168 that is mostly a toll road in Chesapeake built chiefly to facilitate tourist traffic from the Hampton Roads cities en route to the Outer Banks of North Carolina.
+Built to freeway standards, the expressway travels from the US 17, I-64, and I-464 interchange in northern Chesapeake southward to near the North Carolina border in the far southern part of the city.
+The one toll plaza is located near Indian Creek Road with the freeway portion ending at Battlefield Boulevard (SR 168 Bus.) a short distance south of there.
+SR 168 then continues southward as an expressway until it meets NC 168 at the state line.

-The one toll plaza is located near Indian Creek Road.

 Construction began in 1999 and the road fully opened in 2001.
-As of 2021, tolls for a 2-axle passenger vehicle are $8.00 during weekends between Memorial Day and Labor Day, and $4.00 at all other times (tolls were previously $2.00 and then $3.00 at all times).
+As of 2021, tolls for a 2-axle passenger vehicle are $9.00 during weekends between Memorial Day and Labor Day, and $4.00 at all other times (tolls were previously $2.00 and then $3.00 at all times).
 E-ZPass is accepted.